Cinderblock (character): Comics

 Cinderblock is integrated into the mainline comics continuity in Titans #17 (2009).
 He is shown battling the newest incarnation of the Teen Titans in downtown San Francisco, and absorbs most of their attacks with little damage.
 Beast Boy and Wonder Girl impale Cinderblock with a metal pipe, causing his body to crumble.
 Bombshell hurls Cinderblock's head into the San Francisco Bay before he can regenerate.
 This version of Cinderblock is capable of speech, but speaks in a fragmented manner.

 Powers and abilities

 Cinderblock is made of concrete and possesses superhuman strength and durability.
-In the comics, he possesses the additional ability to reform his body if destroyed.
+In the comics, he can reform his body if destroyed.